 6. These sleepers are only suitable for stone ballast.

 Note: Steel sleepers and cast iron sleepers are the types of metal sleepers

 Wooden sleepers are considered the best as they fulfill almost all the requirements of an ideal sleeper.
 In most cases, the most commonly used timbers for sleepers are oak, sal(Shorea robusta), and teak.

 Following are the advantages of wooden sleepers

 1. The initial cost of a wooden sleeper is low.

-2. Timber is easily available in all parts of India.
+2. Timber is easily available in all parts of the USA, UK, and India.

 3. Fittings for wooden sleepers are few and simple in design.

-4. These sleepers are able to resist shocks and vibrations due to heavy moving loads and also given noise less track.
+4. These sleepers are able to resist shocks and vibrations due to heavy moving loads and also provide a noise-less track.